emperorofmars/stf-unity/readme.md

 # **!
 This is a WIP and not ready for productive use !**

+# **!
+Currently, I am significantly reworking the codebase.
+It won't be based on a ScriptedImporter, as that has too many limitations. !**

 You are very welcome to open discussions with your ideas, suggestions and questions about the format and its possibilities.
 Open issues for concrete changes.
 Pull requests are very welcome!

 ## [Check out an example file here!](https://emperorofmars.itch.io/stf-avatar-showcase)